-The Autism Scholarship Program allows parents to choose a private or alternative public service provider for a child with autism.
+- The Autism Scholarship Program allows families to choose a private or alternative public service provider for a child with autism.
 Services received must relate to a student’s disability.

 First, search for a service provider for your child.
 Once you have selected a provider, the provider will provide you with a scholarship application form.